Radha Ravi: Controversies

 He faced controversy over his criticism against Academy Award-winner A. R. Rahman for being involved in more Bollywood productions and composing film scores in foreign studios, rather than in Tamil Nadu, saying: "I would like to make it clear that Rahman's debut was Roja and not Slumdog Millionaire.
 He was introduced by Kavithalaya Productions, a Tamil film production company.
 But today, he has declined to acknowledge it by giving priorities merely to Hindi films".

 Between 1987 and 2015, Radha Ravi was heavily involved in the Nadigar Sangam.
 He served as president until 2002, when he was criticized for mismanagement and replaced by Vijayakanth.
 In 2006, he was appointed as the association's General Secretary, while his brother-in-law R. Sarathkumar became president.
 In 2015, Ravi and Sarathkumar were defeated in election by Vishal and Nassar respectively after both were accused for being involved in a conflict of interest in the Nadigar Sangam building controversy.
 Radha Ravi was commonly accused of using unparliamentary language against actors.

-In March 2017, Radha Ravi got himself involved in a controversy when he mocked the DMK's political rivals MDMK's Vaiko and PMK's S Ramadoss and compared them to differently-abled children.
+In March 2017, Ravi got himself involved in a controversy when he mocked the DMK's political rivals MDMK's Vaiko and PMK's S. Ramadoss and compared them to differently-abled children.
 DMK's Kanimozhi accused him for his insensitive speech and said that the DMK cadre would not accept this.
 Disability groups also condemned his statements.

 He received criticism when he made distasteful remarks and fun on Pollachi sexual assault incident in March 2019.
 He compared the Pollachi sexual assault issue to a big-budget film.
 "These days, people do not understand the difference between a big film and small film.
 A small film is where one guy rapes another girl.
 A big film is where 40 women are raped like the Pollachi incident.
 This is the difference," and smiled.

-In another instance, Radha Ravi made startling allegations against Kalki 2898 AD producer Aswini Dutt, further drawing criticism from industry insiders.
+In another instance, Ravi made startling allegations against Kalki 2898 AD producer Aswini Dutt, further drawing criticism from industry insiders.
 The nature of these allegations and their implications stirred discussions across Kollywood circles.